zettlrobert/notes/linux/README.md

 ### System Monitoring
-* top  - CPU, Memory information ...
+* CPU, Memory information ...

+        $ top

+* Diskpartition information

-* df -a  - diskpartition information
+        $ df -a

- * du  - spacemangement
+ * Spacemangement - careful!

+        $ du

-* dmesg  - output of the system related warnings
+* output of the system related warnings

+        $ dmesg

- * dmesg | more - anything related to systemhardware
+* anything related to systemhardware

+        $ dmesg | more -

-* iostat 1  - how to communicate with disk refresh every second
+* how to communicate with disk refresh every second

-* netstat -rnv  -
+        $ iostat 1

- * netstat | more  - wahts connected to system and additional information
+* waht is connected to system and additional information

+        $ netstat | more

+        $ netstat -rnv  -

-* free  - gives you physical memory and swap
+* gives you physical memory and swap

+        $ free

-* cat /proc/cpuinfo  - read file cpuinfo
+* read file cpuinfo

+        $ cat /proc/cpuinfo

 * cat /proc/meminfo | more